test-user98/adaline-assignment/README.md

 - The application automatically saves changes to the database
 - If you have multiple browser tabs/windows open, changes in one will reflect in all others in real-time
-- The application uses local MongoDB for data storage, make sure MongoDB is running before starting the server
+- The application uses mongo DB atlas, cloud cluster for data storage, make sure MongoDB cluster is running and you are successfully connected before starting the server